 Sister Sword enjoys attacking mechs more than performing the exploration jobs the Iron Maidens are sometimes assigned.
 She's most at home in a mech's inner workings, and she finds bringing down a mech an exhilirating challenge.
-Still, she is very loyal to Mother time training with her swords, though she can occasionally be swayed into a game of cards.
+Still, she is very loyal to Mother Mace and the other Iron Maidens, and will do whatever is needed.
+She spends a great deal of time training with her swords, though she can occasionally be swayed into a game of cards.